lab-smile/Model-MAGIC/README.md

 ```
 python magic_train.py --dataset '../sample' --lrG 0.00005 --lrD 0.00005 --train_epoch 50 --save_root 'results'
 ```
-Or you can also training the model by using the [dockerfile](docker/training) we provided.
-Please find the dockerfile tutorial [here](docker/)
+Or you can also training the model by using the [dockerfile](docker/train_docker) we provided.

 ### Testing
 We provide four [testing_images](sample_test/test_imgs) and a pre-trained model (Please find our pre-trained model by using this google drive link: https://drive.google.com/file/d/1V-Cc2cBUbp9RL09unxhjfNbgVL9K1h1L/view?usp=sharing) for testing process.
 Afther running the test script with our sample model, you will find a subfolder titled */test_results* under the same directory with the test code which concludes four test results images.
 You can compare your results with the expected [results](sample_test/test_imgs_expected_results) we provide.